Frequently Asked Questions:

 When does this program take place?

-This is a Maymester program that is tentatively scheduled for May 12 - 29, 2013.
+This is a Maymester program that is tentatively scheduled for mid-May 12 to early June, 2014.
 The dates are still fluid, and they won't be firmed up until we actually buy plane tickets.
 In the last 6 years the earliest we have returned is May 26, and the latest was June 2.
 The trip is 18 days and we usually leave mid-week after finals.